Generic selectors

 You Can Do Better than MACsec: Recommended Alternatives

-• Review Communication Practices: Evaluate internal and external communication methods to ensure comprehensive protection, particularly when exchanging sensitive information.
+• Review Communication Practices: Evaluate internal and external communication methods to maintain visibility and control over data flows, ensuring sensitive information is encrypted and protected throughout its journey.